Hoss Ellington

 Charles Everett "Hoss" Ellington (May 12, 1935 – May 31, 2014) was an American NASCAR driver and team owner.
 He married Betty Frances Hunt on April 17, 1959, at the Mount Pleasant Methodist Parsonage.
 They had three daughters: Monica Dale Ellington, Trellace Hunt Ellington, and Charla Frances Ellington.
 He made 31 starts as a driver between 1968 and 1970 in the Grand National Series, finishing in the top 10 four times, all in 1969.
 He later became a successful team owner, with five wins, four of them by Donnie Allison and the other one by David Pearson.
-His team also collected 52 top fives and 92 top ten finishes.
+His team also collected 52 top-fives and 92 top-ten finishes.
 He fielded cars for drivers such as Pearson, Fred Lorenzen, Cale Yarborough, A. J. Foyt, Donnie Allison, Kyle Petty, and Dale Jarrett, among others.

 Driver years

-Born in Raleigh, North Carolina, Ellington made his NASCAR Grand National debut at the 1968 Dixie 500 at Atlanta Motor Speedway while driving his self-owned #61 Mercury; he finished in 31st place after suffering suspension failure after only 80 laps.
+Born in Raleigh, North Carolina, Ellington made his NASCAR Grand National debut at the 1968 Dixie 500 at Atlanta Motor Speedway while driving his self-owned No. 61 Mercury; he finished in 31st place after suffering suspension failure after only 80 laps.
 He competed at two other races that year, at Darlington Raceway and Lowes Motor Speedway, finishing 17th and 34th, respectively.
 He ended up 61st in points.

-In 1969, he made his first start of the season at Rockingham, scoring his first career top ten with a tenth-place finish.
-He competed in 15 races, finishing in the top ten four times, including two career-best 7th-place finishes.
+In 1969, Ellington made his first start of the season at Rockingham, scoring his first career top ten with a tenth-place finish.
+He competed in 15 races, finishing in the top ten four times, including two career-best seventh-place finishes.
 In 1970, he made three more starts, at Charlotte, Darlington, and Rockingham, with a best finish of 13th that year.
 He then retired as a driver after the 1970 American 500 race in order to focus on being a team owner.